NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
+- `guide_rails` (bool, or list of bools): If True, guide rails will be generated to guide the tool in the direction it is oriented.
+If a target exists, the guide rails will extend to the target.
+Default: random
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "platforms"
 - `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of